Ali-Asjad/ADC_extensions/ordering.md

 Inside order_attributes is an array of attributes which are insertion ordered.
 Inside order_entry_codes are attributes which are ordered lexicographically, with arrays of entry codes for each attribute which are insertion ordered.

 **Example**:
- - Provide at least one example of the overlay which has been fully canonicalized and serialized (in JSON) for calculating the correct overlay SAID value.
- - The capture_base SAID does not need to reference a specific capture_base but MUST be well formed.
- - The capture_base example SAID is used in the calculations of the overlay SAID.
- - The example MAY be formatted with line breaks and indentations, including reorganizing objects for readability after the SAID has been calculated.

 ```
 {